 - Strong connections.
 When you publish with Buzz, you’re automatically “linked in” to our network of sister sites, exposed to our bloggers and get added to our pipeline of story goodness.
 Sister sites include bookgasm.com, bookend babes.com and social media sites and pages on Facebook, Twitter, Pinterest and YouTube.
 We pollenate across many platforms, consistently and creatively.
 We can also assist with early readers, blurbs and reviews, all important aspects of building buzz.

-Malena Lott, founder and executive editor of Buzz Books and the author of three novels, Dating da Vinci, Fixer Upper and The Stork Reality.
+Malena Lott, founder and executive editor of Buzz Books and the author of five women’s fiction novels, Family Charms, Something New, Dating da Vinci, Fixer Upper and The Stork Reality as well as her debut young adult novel, Twin Falls, under pen name Lena Brown, as the first in the Messengers trilogy.
 The Stork Reality was first published by Dorchester in New York in 2006.
 Lott got her rights back in 2011 and re-published Stork in the spring of 2012.
 Dating da Vinci was published by Sourcebooks in 2008.
 She self-published Fixer Upper in 2011 as an experiment, because many of her author friends were finding success doing it, and she discovered so much of the process was doing what she was already doing – marketing, advertising and brand promotion.
 That’s when she decided to bring new authors into the Buzz fold with the first anthology, Sleigh Ride, launched in November 2011.
-Malena is an award-winning creative with more than 17 years of experience in marketing, advertising and professional writing.
+Malena is an award-winning creative with more than 20 years of experience in marketing, advertising and professional writing.
 She co-owned an advertising agency and has branded more than a hundred companies.
 In 2006, she launched Athena Institute, a marketing and creative firm, of which Buzz Books is a brand division/imprint.

 Releases include: The Stork Reality: Secrets of the Underbelly (a re-release and first time as an ebook); The Last Resort, a novella and follow-up to Life’s a Beach; Something New, a women’s fiction novel coming Nov.
 2012; The Little Brand That Could, her first non-fiction release coming in 2013; and her paranormal Young Adult launch as Lena Brown, in Prom Dates to Die For and Something Wicked.